NCBI-Hackathons/PHANTUM/README.md

 ![alt text](https://github.com/NCBI-Hackathons/Expanding-a-versatile-antimicrobial-resistance-pipeline/blob/master/Slide1.PNG "architecture flowchart 1")

 ## How to Use PHANTUM
-The frontend of PHANTUM consists of a website where users can upload a CXR (as a png?) and enter clinical measures into a form.
+The frontend of PHANTUM consists of a website where users can upload a CXR and enter clinical measures into a form.

 ### Website coming soon (:sweat_smile:)